Sidney Dillon Ripley I: Personal life

+Death

 Ripley died of appendicitis on February 24, 1905.
 His will was quickly probated and his estate, valued in excess of $5,000,000, was left to his family.
 His wife received their Long Island home, and all "jewelry, horses, carriages, and harness, and all property of the deceased for life."
 All of the funds in trust he inherited from his grandfather passed to his children.
 His wife received $848,505 and each of his children received $74,614 directly.

 After his death, his widow remarried to Charles R. Scott, a Hong Kong-based British banker who was the son of Col. Robert Scott of the Irish Fusiliers, in Bar Harbor, Maine in 1912.